 It’s hard not to get it right, but if you need a simple equation for making spring rolls then remember this: crunchy, salty and creamy.
 Grab some rice paper spring roll wrappers, pile on the crunchy and fresh veggies, and make sure you have a creamy and salty sauce (like this peanut dipping sauce below).
 That’s it!

 These homemade rainbow spring rolls are one of my favorite appetizers of all time.
 They are as delicious as any I’ve had at a restaurant and surprisingly easy to make!
 You’ve gotta try them.

 - 2 oz of vermicelli noodles (¼ standard package)

 - 5 pieces of rice paper

-- 1/2 of a yellow bell pepper sliced lengthwise
+- ½ of yellow bell pepper (sliced lengthwise)